 This soup is a little thinner than what you might expect from a European Pumpkin Soup, but has a creamy texture because the milk is condensed slightly by simmering for 10 mins.
 It is peppery indeed, but not as peppery as you might think from the amount in the soup.
 It also has a little sweetness from the pumpkin and from condensing the milk – that sweetens it a little.
 I love the soup garnished with coriander leaves.

 You might like to have a look at other Indian soups.
-We have South Indian Vegetable Soup, Green Amaranth Soup, South Indian Cauliflower Soup, South Indian Beetroot Soup, and Tomato and Potato Soup.
-There is also a wonderful Indian Vegetable Stock to use as a base for soups or to slurp on its own.
-All of our Indian Soups are here.
+We have Sweet and Sour Tomato Soup South Indian Vegetable Soup, Green Amaranth Soup, South Indian Cauliflower Soup, South Indian Beetroot Soup, and Tomato and Potato Soup.

 Other similar recipes include Italian Pumpkin Soup, Pumpkin Soup with Red Peppers, Adzuki Bean, Barley and Pumpkin Soup with Miso and Parsley, and Cream of Pumpkin Soup.

 See other Pumpkin Soup recipes here.
 All of our Indian Soups are here for you to browse, and our whole range of Soups here.
 Other Indian dishes are here.
 Or take some time and explore our Mid Summer recipes.